2020 Georgia election investigation: 2022 special grand jury

+Transcripts and excerpts from the testimony of 61 witnesses are publicly available as of May 7, 2026, published by Lawfare.
+(It had previously been reported that about 75 witnesses testified.)

 Subpoenas

 Multiple subpoenas were issued on July 5, 2022.
 Some were sent to members of Trump's legal team, including Kenneth Chesebro, Cleta Michell, Rudy Giuliani, Jenna Ellis, and John Eastman.
 Giuliani was deposed on August 17, Ellis on August 25, and Eastman on August 31.
 Another went to former Capitol Hill counsel Jacki Pick Deason, but a Texas court said she did not have to testify.

 U.S. Senator Lindsey Graham was also subpoenaed that day, and after the subpoena was upheld by a federal judge, an appeals court, and the U.S. Supreme Court, he was deposed on November 22.
 He testified (according to a 2024 book by journalists Michael Isikoff and Daniel Klaidman) that if you told Trump "that Martians came and stole the election, he'd probably believe you."

 Later subpoenas included Georgia Governor Brian Kemp (subpoenaed August 4, deposed November 15) former White House Chief of Staff Mark Meadows (subpoenaed October 26, deposed), and former national security advisor Michael Flynn (subpoenaed November 15, deposed December 8).

 Former Georgia Lieutenant Governor Geoff Duncan, Georgia Secretary of State Brad Raffensperger, Georgia attorney general Chris Carr, and former Georgia Speaker of the House David Ralston also testified.